WHAT EXACTLY IS A EULOGY?

 Even if you think you ‘have it under control’, it’s very difficult to account for emotions on the day of a funeral.
 Grief is surprising.

 However you feel, the normal rules to delivering a speech apply.
-Take your time, breathe, speak slower and louder than you think is necessary.
+Take your time, breathe, and speak slower and louder than you may think is necessary.

 HOW SPEECHY CAN HELP YOU

 If writing the eulogy is proving difficult for you, we can help.

 This is a stressful time and it’s no surprise if you find this hard.
 With our assistance, we can write the send-off your loved one deserves.